An Empirical Study of Realized GNN Expressiveness

+To ensure robustness, we repeat all evaluation methods ten times using different seeds selected from the set $\{100,200,\dots,1000\}$.
+We consider the final results reliable only if the model passes the Reliability Check for all graphs with any seed, meaning that the quantification of the output embedding distance between isomorphic pairs is always smaller than the threshold.
+The reported results are selected as the best results rather than the average, as we aim to explore the upper bound of expressiveness.

-\textbf{Training settings.} We follow Siamese network design and utilize cosine similarity loss.
-Another widely used loss function is contrastive loss \citep{hadsell2006dimensionality}, which directly calculates the difference between two outputs.
-The advantage of cosine similarity loss is measuring output difference under the same scale by normalization, instead of unlimitedly enlarging model outputs so that a minor precision error can be amplified and treated as a differentiated result of the model.
-We use Adam optimizer with learning rate searched in $\{1e-3, 1e-4, 1e-5\}$, weight decay searched in $\{1e-3, 1e-4, 1e-5\}$, and batchsize in $\{16, 32, 64\}$.
-We adopt an early stop strategy when the loss decreases to a small value.
-The maximum epoch is set to around $20$ because the model typically distinguishes a pair quickly.
+\textbf{Training settings.} We employ a Siamese network design and utilize the cosine similarity loss function.
+Another commonly used loss function is contrastive loss \citep{hadsell2006dimensionality}, which directly calculates the difference between two outputs.
+However, we opt for cosine similarity loss due to its advantage of measuring output difference under the same scale through normalization.
+This approach prevents model outputs from being excessively amplified, which could otherwise magnify minor precision errors and treat them as differentiated results of the model.

+We use the Adam optimizer with a learning rate searched from $\{1e-3, 1e-4, 1e-5\}$, weight decay selected from $\{1e-3, 1e-4, 1e-5\}$, and batch size chosen from $\{8, 16, 32\}$.
+Graphormer, on the other hand, follows the original training settings on ZINC.

+We incorporate an early stopping strategy, which halts training when the loss reaches a small value.
+While for random GNNs, we do not utilize early stopping.
+The maximum number of epochs is typically set to around 20 since the model can often distinguish a pair relatively quickly.